Tam Nsaliwa: International career

 Nsaliwa played at the 2001 FIFA World Youth Championship in Argentina, alongside Julian De Guzman and Mike Klukowski among others.

 He made his senior debut for Canada in an April 2001 LG Cup match against Egypt and earned a total of 13 caps, scoring no goals.
 He has not yet represented Canada in FIFA World Cup qualification matches but did play a game at the 2001 Confederations Cup and three at the 2002 CONCACAF Gold Cup.

 His last full international game for Canada was played against the Brazil at Qwest Field in Seattle on 31 May 2008.

 Once he renounced his Canadian citizenship in 2007, he became ineligible to play for Canada, and in fact no longer eligible to play international soccer, as he had been cap-tied by Canada.

 Personal life

 After he represented the Canada national team at full international level, Nsaliwa renounced his Canadian citizenship to become a citizen of Germany in 2007 to avoid local rules limiting the number of non-EU internationals permitted in a team.

 On 14 June 2020, he released the song "Sklira", in honor of the new stadium of his former club AEK Athens.
 The song got over 90,000 views on YouTube within three days.

-He is a budding artist with songs aside from "Sklira" including "Tsili Kafeneio".
+He has also sung "Tsili Kafeneio".